embuxLinux/embux/README.md

 ### Where can I find documentation?

-Visit the embux website at https://embuxlinux.github.io
+Visit the embux website at https://embuxlinux.github.io.
+We have a [wiki](https://github.com/TylerMS887/embux/wiki) too :-)

 ## License